kurtisdavid/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### What are your expectations of this class?

 I expect this class to simulate what working in a team in industry will be like.
 Hopefully by the end of the course, I will be familiar with any future tools and processes I will be utilizing during my summer internship.
 I also hope to be more familiar with SQL, since it is one of the topics being covered in this class.

+### What did you do this past week?
+I spent this week trying to sort out my semester schedule.
+I waited to get approval to proctor CS 429H with Dr. Gheith, as well as my petition to take Algorithms Honors with Dr. Ramachandran.
+The latter ended up getting a little messy, since I had accidentally sent in a petition for Fall 2018... but luckily both were approved!
+In terms of this class, I listened for any new things about Python from Professor Downing, and to my excitement, I learned that whenever a user is in Python's interactive shell, __name__ will always be equal to "main" - which means that whenever importing another Python script, it's main method will always get executed.

+### What's in your way?
+My biggest concern for this class right now is forming groups!
+Luckily, I've found at least two people to group with, so we only need a few more to join.
+Hopefully that'll be resolved easily once a piazza team-finding post is published.
+Outside of class, I've added new responsibilities, since this is my first time being a proctor for a class, as well as an officer of an organization.
+(Shameless plug: Search for the Machine Learning and Data Science group on Facebook if you're interested in either topics!)
+I feel that I'm ready to take these on, and I'm excited for this semester.

+### What will you do next week?
+I'll be working on finishing my homework for Algorithms and the first project for this course.
+I've also been thinking about starting a new machine learning project - writing an AI for Super Smash Bros.
+Melee utilizing deep reinforcement learning and public APIs to easily interact with the emulator for the game.
+I've been indecisive about this project, but after talking to friends who also play the game, it sounds like fun to see how the AI will learn an optimal playstyle!

+### What's my experience of the class?
+I find Professor Downing's teaching style as a refresher to lectures where the professor continually bombards us with knowledge, making it hard to keep up.
+His conversational style makes it easy to pay attention and actually understand what he's teaching in class.
+In addition, he also picks students at random to directly interact with, which is a great incentive to stay on your toes during lecture.

+### What's my pick-of-the-week or tip-of-the-week?
+For any TensorFlow users out there, there's a recent feature called Eager Execution!
+Originally, a developer would first have to define a *graph* for TensorFlow to compile and then create a session to feed values as input to the network.
+With Eager Execution, however, there's no need for an external session, as values from function calls will be returned immediately!
+I immediately thought that this would be great when working in a jupyter notebook, since you would get instant results after running a cell.
+It is still under active development, but I'm excited to learn how to effectively run new experiments with this new feature.